Pile those veggies high!

-The Boot in Norfolk is a restaurant dedicated to the budding locavore movement.
-Always on the hunt for new Virginia-grown produce, The Boot’s menu reflects what’s fresh and locally made all year round.
+The Boot in Norfolk, now closed, focused on fresh and local ingredients.
 This recipe, for Vegetable Napoleon, can be made almost entirely with produce garnered from your local farmers market.

 VEGGIE NAPOLEON, by Chef David Hausmann

 4 red bell peppers - grilled until charred and skins peeled and seeded - (buying canned roasted red peppers is fine)

 2 black beauty eggplant or any variety (just steer away from giant ones with huge seed pockets)